Harwich: Transport

 The Royal Navy no longer has a presence in Harwich but Harwich International Port at nearby Parkeston continues to offer regular ferry services to the Hook of Holland (Hoek van Holland) in the Netherlands.
-Mann Lines operates a roll-on roll-off ferry service from Harwich Navyard to Bremerhaven, Cuxhaven, Paldiski and Turku.

 Many operations of the Port of Felixstowe and of Trinity House, the lighthouse authority, are managed from Harwich.

 The Mayflower railway line serves Harwich and there are three operational passenger stations: Harwich International, Dovercourt and Harwich Town.
 The line also allows freight trains to access the Port.

 The port is famous for the phrase "Harwich for the Continent", seen on road signs and in London and North Eastern Railway (LNER) advertisements.

 From 1924 to 1987 (with a break during the Second World War), a train ferry service operated between Harwich and Zeebrugge.
 The train ferry linkspan still exists today and the rails leading from the former goods yard of Harwich Town railway station are still in position across the road, although the line is blocked by the Trinity House buoy store.